aherlihy/linearfn/README.md

 )
 ```

-## Implementations
+## Implementation

-This library provides three implementations of linear functions, each with different trade-offs.

-### 1. RestrictedSelectable
+### RestrictedSelectable

 Uses Scala 3's `Selectable` trait with structural types.

 - **Linear** - linearity is enforced at the type-level.
 There are two drawbacks: (1) arguments passed to
     linear functions must be product types, and (2) users must define extension methods for each field/method used in the body of
     the linear function, however this allows for more flexibility since arbitrary arguments can be marked as @unrestricted.
+    See FAQ for discussion on alternative implementations.
 - **Type safe** - field/method names checked at compile time

 ```scala